 At Car Seats for the Littles, we draw a pretty hard line around what we will and won’t review.
 Please act surprised when I say that 99% of the time, our reviews are solely about car seats.
 So when a product comes along that isn’t a car seat, and you’re seeing it here, that’s because

 Cosco’s newest offering is a backless booster seat that comes in at a ridiculously reasonable price!
 The Rise retails for $9.99.
 That’s right, it’s less than $10!
 Let’s take a closer look at this extremely budget-friendly option.
 CSFTL Quick Stats Backless booster weight range: 40-100 pounds Backless booster height range: 43-57 inches tall Expiration: 10

 Each year since 2009, the Insurance Institute for Highway Safety has released their IIHS booster ratings.
-These ratings are based primarily on the fit of the 6 year old crash test dummy.
-Fit is the best indication of performance: regardless of how many optional features a booster seat has, if it doesn’t place the vehicle seat belt properly on the child, it can’t do its job.
+In the past, these ratings were based primarily on the fit of the 6 year old crash test dummy.
+This year’s results were based on a new dummy.

 When our Facebook group began in 2011, we had no idea how much we’d grow.
 We couldn’t envision reaching 10,000 members, let alone the 250,000 member milestone that we reached this week!
 Our story started with a commitment to helping caregivers select, install, and use their car seats properly; it has expanded.